 Transurethral Microwave Therapy for BPH in Oxford, MS

 Transurethral microwave therapy, abbreviated as TUMT, is an outpatient procedure performed by a physician at Oxford Urology Associates to relieve patients of symptoms associated with an enlarged prostate.
-This procedure offers several benefits over more traditional treatment methods, such as transurethral resection of the prostate (TURP) and an open prostatectomy.
+This procedure offers several benefits over more traditional treatment methods, such as transurethral resection of the prostate (TURP) and open prostatectomy.

 Why TUMT May Be Necessary